by Molly Hankwitz, June 2020.

-Their logic as a Club was clear enough.
-The Pro Arts audience nodded and smiled.
-Some of the smiling artists had been there, all dressed up as animals.
+The anti-logic was clear.
+The Pro Arts audience nodded and grinned.
+Some audience had been there dressed up as the animals.
 “Only about 20 people would know anything at all,” Law stated when asked about secrecy.
-He then went on to recount how the women in the group were often challenged to learn new skills.
-Word processing or food preparation, both occupations practiced by mostly by women of the post-60s geneartion, would be given up for climbing a long rope to reach the third story window of an abandoned site or swimming in freezing-cold water instead.
-As merry, pranking artists, the Suicide Club engaged in these events for the benefit of the experience.
-Similar intent, although by commercial design, can be seen in “pirate parties” from the early 2000s and contemporary “escape rooms” which can be had for a high priced ticket and reservation or the adult-only “pirate parties” of the 2000s might be considered bourgeious examples of said- relief from ordinary lifestyles.
+He then recalled how women members were challenged to learn new skills.
+Word processing or food preparation would be sidelined for climbing a long rope three stories to reach the window, instead, or by swimming in freezing-cold water on a dare.
+Contemporary “escape rooms” which come with a high priced ticket and reservation or the adult-only “pirate parties” of the 2000s might be considered bourgeious examples of said- relief from ordinary lifestyles.